varnishcache/varnish-cache/doc/sphinx/tutorial/introduction.rst

 -------------------------------------

 Varnish is a community driven project.
-The development is overseen by the Varnish Governing Board which currently consist of Poul-Henning Kamp (Architect), Rogier Mulhuijzen (Fastly) and Lasse Karstensen (Varnish Software).
+The development is overseen by the Varnish Governing Board which currently consists of Poul-Henning Kamp (Architect), Rogier Mulhuijzen (Fastly) and Lasse Karstensen (Varnish Software).